Joaof14/Joaof14/README.md

 ## About Me

-I am a graduate in Science and Technology, aiming to pursue a second degree in Computer Engineering.
+I am a graduated in Science and Technology, and a graduate student in Computer Engineering.
 I have a strong interest in data science and software development.
 I am always looking to develop my analytical skills, work well in teams, communicate effectively, and manage projects efficiently.

 ## Experience